vitodeploy/docs/introduction/securing.md

 YOUR_EMAIL: Your email address to be provided to letsencrypt

 :::info
-If you are using CloudFlare, Now you can enable the cloud proxy if you want
+If you are using Cloudflare, Now you can enable the cloud proxy if you want.
+Keep in mind that you might need to enable Full SSL encryption option on Cloudflare
 :::